A Brief History of the Marque

 The Co-op, as it is known, has been operating for 175 years, is owned by 4.6 million members, has 3,600 locations, and is a highly ethical society.
 So the next time some right-wing numbskull espouses the value of capitalism gone mad, do ask them to read about a hugely successful venture which has benefitted millions of ordinary people and not just the disgusting Trumps, Murdochs and Blowy Johnsons of this world.

-If you have a query about Federal CWS and Federation Motorcycles, or have some information to add about these classic British machines, please contact us
+If you have a query or information about Federal CWS and Federation motorcycles please contact us